Volkswagen And Platinum: The Last Leg Down?

 Supply and Demand, Platinum

 There are several good sources of platinum group metals statistics.
 I have based my analysis on Johnson Matthey's (OTCPK:JMPLD) numbers.
 JM has a wide presence in the industry, including trading, inventoring and manufacturing.
 So my guess is that they see the whole picture and are fairly unbiased.
-Readers should know however that there are sell side analysts who think the situation is more bullish than this.
+Readers should know, however, that there are sell-side analysts who think the situation is more bullish than this.
 Of course they are in the business of selling, though some of them have good track records.

 Before I show the tables, there are two important points to make here.
 First, it is widely agreed that current Pl prices are far below those needed to bring new mines into production.
 This is a major longer term bull factor, although probably not too relevant for the next two years.

-Second, there is potential for a big shift in the auto engine market that is wrecking havoc with Platinum:
+Second, there is potential for a big shift in the auto engine market that is wreaking havoc with Platinum:

 Volkswagen and the Shift to Gasoline

 Large and medium trucks use diesel engines.
 Most cars in the world use spark ignition.
-This is true in the fast growing markets of China and India.
+This is true in the fast-growing markets of China and India.
 Diesel catalytic converters require at least 75% Pl.
 Spark ignition cars can make due with almost all cheaper Pd.
 The exception is Europe, where about half the cars use diesel.
 Europe has been and will continue to enact stricter emission limits.
 More important, the EU is going to "real-world" testing of emissions, in response to the Volkswagen (OTCPK:VLKAF) cheating.

-It will be somewhat harder to bring diesels up to the new standards.
+It will be somewhat harder to bring diesel up to the new standards.
 It can be done, as Mercedes has shown, but it is expensive.
 This likely means that there will be a shift from diesel to gasoline and from Pl to Pd.
 It might also mean a shift to Rh, which is particularly good at catalyzing NOX emissions (this is the big bugaboo in real world testing).
 The worry about this factor is probably the reason for the last leg down in Pl prices and in the PL - gold spread.

 I believe the diesel doomsayers are probably wrong.
 Europe has already built the infrastructure and refining capacity to use diesel.
 It will be more expensive to rebuild that for gasoline than to clean up diesel engines.
 Moreover, the spread between Pl and Pd prices has drastically narrowed in the past ten years from about $1000/oz. to less than $250.
 So the pressure for conversion is no longer there.